Dhani Harrison: Personal life

 Harrison married Sólveig "Sóla" Káradóttir in 2012.
 They announced their separation in 2016.
 The couple had no children.

+As of 2024, Harrison's partner is musician Mereki.
+Around April of 2025, Mereki gave birth to Dhani’s daughter, Lilou Mizu.
+This was confirmed by Dhani’s mother, Olivia Harrison, on Rita Wilson’s podcast in late 2025.

 Video games

 Harrison collaborated in the development of The Beatles: Rock Band, a music video game released on 9 September 2009 on the Xbox 360, PlayStation 3 and Wii gaming platforms.
 He was instrumental in the creation of the game and urged McCartney and Starr to participate.
 When asked about the game production Dhani stated, "I took the project to Apple and sort of convinced everybody to have a presentation.
 My job description is...being enthusiastic.
 We've been working on it for the past two years.
 This is the first one that is going to be totally, historically accurate.
 It's been a real headache, but it's been the most enjoyable work I've done in my life."

 To promote the game's release, he appeared on The Tonight Show with Conan O'Brien on 8 September 2009 and at the end of the show they played "Birthday" with Dhani on drums, Conan O'Brien on bass, and Aaron Bleyaert and Mark Pender on guitar.

 In 2009, Harrison told the Chicago Tribune in an interview that he was "working on Rock Band 3 and making the controllers more real so people can actually learn how to play music while playing the game".